-It is hard to imagine how this is occurring if 23% of Christian Mental Health Practitioners never include even the simplest prayer or the most basic of Christian meditative practice or reference to the Bible in their practice.
 Whilst this may be in part accounted for by a lack of permission by the counsellor's employer or agency, it does not explain the full picture and certainly seems to be far short of the practice by American colleagues.

-The current survey respondents are not representative of the broader Christian community.
-At a basic level, there is a significant over-representation of those affiliated with a Pentecostal expression of Christianity and an under-representation of those from more traditional (Catholic, Anglican and Orthodox) expressions.
-Very few counsellors work for a single employer on a full time paid basis.
+There is no doubt the current survey respondents are not representative of the broader Christian community.
+At a basic level, there is a significant overrepresentation of those affiliated with a Pentecostal expression of Christianity and an underrepresentation of those from more traditional (Catholic, Anglican and Orthodox) expressions.

+It is clear very few counsellors work for a single employer on a full time paid basis.
 For those with a traditional workplace paradigm this will look uncertain and insecure.
 However, this data is suggesting that Counselling as a profession is ideally suited to the emerging 'gig-economy' that is being increasingly sought after by many in the workplace (Australian HR Institute, 2018).
 At a 'normal' charge rate of \$80/hr a counsellor can achieve an average Australian total wage of \$1,628.10 per week (Australian Bureau of Statistics, 2017a) by working only 20 hours per week.